kesteckb/COMSM-SEGP/UXDesign/README.md

 ![image](sallyPersona.png)

+[Click here](personas.pdf) to see all of the personas we developed.

 In addition to this design approach, we incorporate several design heuristics, which allowed us to have quick checks to ensure usability of our application.
-For this project, we derived design heuristics from Jakob Nielsen’s [Ten Usability Heuristics](https://pdfs.semanticscholar.org/5f03/b251093aee730ab9772db2e1a8a7eb8522cb.pdf).
+For this project, we derived design heuristics from Jakob Nielsen’s Ten Usability Heuristics[<sup>[2]</sup>](https://pdfs.semanticscholar.org/5f03/b251093aee730ab9772db2e1a8a7eb8522cb.pdf).

   - Aesthetic and minimal design
       - Definition: Content within site dialogue has only necessary information.